 Taco-bout thinking outside of the shell.
 Forget the whole corn vs. flour tortilla debate, baked sweet potatoes have that combo crisp exterior-soft interior texture on lock.
 Plus you can knife and fork it so you don’t have to do the filling-and-toppings-spilling-out-as-you-bite-from-side-to-side dance.
 Get the Taco Stuffed Sweet Potatoes recipe.

 If you like the idea of giving taco night a baked sweet potato makeover, you’re going to love how the concept works for pizza night.
 Go classic with the toppings as they do here—zesty tomato sauce, basil, and gooey mozz—or experiment with more off-the-beaten-path flavors like roasted figs, prosciutto, and balsamic.
-Plus the mini rounds work perfectly as cocktail party finger food.
+Plus the mini rounds work perfectly as cocktail party finger food (so file them away for when we can have those again).
 Get the Sweet Potato Pizza recipe.

 Sweet potato in a healthy bowl, sure.
 But sweet potato as more or less the “bowl” for your healthy bowl?
 Now that’s interesting.
 Here, a blend of crispy roasted chickpeas and spinach (along with a drizzle of tahini) are poured over savory-sweet baked potatoes to create a real get-you-through-the-worst-of-winter kind of dish.
 Get the Chickpea Spinach Stuffed Sweet Potatoes recipe.